rsha256/ATCS/README.md

   - Implemented a `Set` from scratch
   - Found Uniques and Dupes (Duplicates) with and without `iterator`s
   - Modeled a Coin Collection
+  - Implemented `MathSet` with union, intersection, symmetric diff and delta operators

 ## Unit 6: Prioirity `Queue`s
 - Notable projects include: